Why “Always Be Funding” is A Treasury Mandate

 Most founders and frankly, most financial professionals, think their primary financial responsibility is to build and support a great product and successfully raise a round.
 My career has been focused on the critical, often overlooked reality of what happens after that capital hits the bank.

 Treasury isn’t just about moving numbers on a screen; it’s the defensive architecture of your company.
-Having managed liquidity at a $9B scale and navigated the complexities of scaling SoFi’s banking infrastructure across 18+ partners, I’ve seen how quickly a “safe” balance sheet or cash flow statement can become a liability.
+Having managed corporate liquidity on a very large scale and navigated the complexities of scaling SoFi’s banking infrastructure across 18+ partners, I’ve seen how quickly a “safe” balance sheet or cash flow statement can become a liability.
 In a volatile market, “survival” isn’t guaranteed by the last valuation-it’s guaranteed by your access to cash.

 Close-up of a notebook page with blue grid lines and dense handwritten numbers and text in cursive, laid at an angle to the viewer.